LucasVeloz/SharedElementsTransition/README.md

 # SharedElementsTransition
-A repository implemeting shared element with React Native
+A repository implemeting shared element with gestures with React Native